 Managing your mental energy

 We’re more switched “on” when there’s no routine, but being “on” drains our mental energy.
 We can’t be “on’ all the time.

-Where this marketing evolution approach works well
+Where to use marketing evolution

 You look at customer routines – how they use products or services – and work out small, easy ways to make that routine better.
 Easier to open packaging.
 Fewer clicks to buy on an e-Commerce website.
 Auto-completing online forms.
 Activities where small teams can focus on specific problems and create quick, effective solutions.

 The problem with evolutionary ideas